jlperona-teaching/ecs390-spring20/seminars/week02.md

 Many of us are trying our best, but very few of us have done this before.
 I would assume the same applies to you.
 If you're teaching this quarter, *do your best, but don't expect to get everything perfect.*
-You will make mistakes, just as I'm sure I'll make mistakes trying to move this class online.
+You will make mistakes, just as I'm sure I'll make mistakes trying to move this class online, and that's okay.
+Given what's currently going on in the world, I think it's completely acceptable to not be perfect in your teaching right now.

 ### Zoom Training Slides